 Have you ever made hasselback potatoes before?
 I made a version for the first time about two years ago and it was love at first sight.
 If you know me you know I’m definitely team potato so I always appreciate different ways to prepare them.

 As I was planning the menu for an event I co-hosted recently I had an idea to make some using baby dutch yellow potatoes.
-I wanted them to be small so that they could enjoyed in one or two bites as an appetizer.
-HOLY MOLY they are good, friends.
-I made approximately one million of them (okay, more like 100) but the recipe is so simple that it honestly wasn’t a pain to do so many.
-I promise you’re going to really adore these Garlic Rosemary Baby Hasselback Potatoes.
+I wanted them to be small so they could be enjoyed in one or two bites as an appetizer.

 They’re perfect as a party or game day appetizer but they also make an easy side dish for dinner with the family.
-For parties pick some mini gold forks (so cute!) or bamboo skewers at Hobby Lobby!
+For parties pick some mini gold forks (pictured below) or bamboo skewers at Hobby Lobby!